SHihozs/Online-Shop/README.md

  ## REQUIREMENTS
 # 1. Copy the following data to file products.txt.
-      - Each line contains product name, price, and weight
+      - Each line contains the product name, price, and weight
       # Implement class Product, with at least the following
-         - Variables name, price, weight : values are read from each line of products.txt
+         - Variables name, price, weight: values are read from each line of products.txt
-         - Variables totalSalesInCash and totalSalesInUnits : keep the total sales of each product
+         - Variables totalSalesInCash and totalSalesInUnits: keep the total sales of each product
          - Add more variables and methods as needed

 # 2. Copy the following data to file postages.txt.
-      - Each line contains type (“E” for EMS, “R” for registered), min weight (exclusive), max weight (inclusive), and rate
+      - Each line contains the type (“E” for EMS, “R” for registered), min weight (exclusive), max weight (inclusive), and rate
       # Implement class Postage, with at least the following
-         - Variables type, minWeight, maxWeight, rate : values are read from each line of postages.txt
+         - Variables type, minWeight, maxWeight, rate: values are read from each line of postages.txt
          - Add more variables and methods as needed

 # 3. Implement class OnlineShop as the main class.
 When the program starts